selforganising/foundersandcoders/_posts/2014-04-17-recursion.md

 #### Find the factorial of a number

-n!: the  product of all positive integers less than or equal to n.

 The mathematical definition of `n!` can be given as:

     n! = n x (n-1)!  where n > 1